twin-bridges/pynet-may25/lesson5/exercises/section_c/exercise8.md

 Out[6]: 'rpc-reply'
 ```

 ### b.
-Use tostring() on the root of the tree, to print out the entire XML tree.
+Use .tostring() on the root of the XML tree, to print out the entire XML tree.
 You should use .decode() to convert this from a byte string to an internal Python string (unicode string).

 ```python
 In [10]: print(etree.tostring(xml_root).decode())